Harmain1233/BookHaven/README.md

 # BookHaven

+Check out the live version of the application: [bookhaven-frontend.onrender.com](https://bookhaven-frontend.onrender.com/)

 **BookHaven** is a full-stack bookstore application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This application allows users to browse, search, and purchase books online with a secure authentication system, dynamic catalog, and comprehensive admin dashboard for managing books and orders.

 ## Features